labinthewild/LITW-study-templates/docs/4-AddNewPage.md

 ```

+## That's it!

-That's it!
-Save all the files, and restart your server if you're not running it in development mode.
-You should now be able to access **localhost:8080** and see the new page after clicking next in the demographics form.
+Save all the files, and restart your server in the case you're not running it in the development mode.
+You should now be able to access **localhost:8080** and see the new page after clicking the *Next button* in the demographics form.